 Thank you for your question on the best way to dispose of shredded paper!

 Another thing to consider when you shred paper is that it cuts the paper fibers and reduces the number of times it can be recycled.
 Paper fibers can be recycled approximately 7 times before they become too short.
-Here are two options for disposal of paper with personal information on it to consider:
+Here are a few options for disposal of paper with personal information on it to consider:

 1. Cut off or tear off any personally identifying information such as your name, address, account number, etc. Then, the remainder of the document/sheet of paper can still be recycled.